 This is not just a pintxo crawl—it’s the ultimate Basque food experience with seven (lucky ;) stops!
 From iconic bars to hidden gems, we’ll dive into the flavors, history, and culture that make San Sebastián one of the world’s top foodie destinations.
-Along the way, we’ll meet the people behind the food and taste everything from cheeses to pintxos, chocolates to wines, and cider to liqueurs, discovering why Basque cuisine goes far beyond pintxos.
+Along the way, we’ll meet the people behind the food and taste everything from cheeses to pintxos, pastries to wines, and cider to liqueurs, discovering why Basque cuisine goes far beyond pintxos.
 You want the real thing?
 This is the tour for you!

 Please meet the guide inside the park by the meteorological monument.